multiverse-os/muid/README.md

 fmt.Println("custom encoder:", base32Id)
 ```

-`muid` like almost all Multiverse libraries uses no external dependencies, are
-written in pure Go, using only the standard libraries.
-Making code review,
-easier and resulting code footprint smaller.

 #### Features
 `muid` utilizes a unique solution for a compressed (2 byte instead of 4 byte )